How To Find Awesome Twitter Users To Follow

 Here, Finley Hooper is talking of agora, the downtown in Athens.
 If he were writing today, he would say the same thing about social media in general and Twitter in particular.

 I have been an early adopter of most of the social media.
 I have used the popular ones like Facebook, Twitter, Instagram, and even the lesser-known ones like Ello.
-Of all these sites, I gained the most from Twitter, and hence, it has become a crucial part of my learning routine.
+Of all these sites, I gained the most from Twitter, and hence, it has become a crucial part of my Self-Directed Learning.

 A trivia.
 Where else would President Obama follow a nobody?

-I already wrote about how I use Twitter to learn.
+I already wrote about how I How I Use Twitter As A Learning Tool.
 As I mentioned in that post, learning from Twitter goes like this:

 - Collect high-quality links from Twitter